 Follow the guided setup instructions to integrate WooCommerce.

 WooCommerce will now act as your primary source for all transactions, order tracking, and price management.

 Next, find the right payment gateway and process for you.
 Certain plugins only partner with certain merchants.
 Some plugins are also more secure and reliable than others.

-At Payment Plugins, our focus is developing the best plugins for WooCommerce.
+At Payment Plugins, our focus is developing the best plugins (such as Stripe, Braintree, and PayPal) for WooCommerce.
 Not only do we partner with key merchants, but we also focus on scalable solutions.
 This payment plugin can effortlessly grow and expand alongside your business.
 Additionally, we offer premium customer support options so that resources are always at your fingertips.